University certificate credential

 These are all very good reasons, certainly.

-What is involved in NCCA Accreditation?
+What is involved in NCCA accreditation?

 The time and cost can vary widely depending on the current state of your organization.
 If you read the NCCA Standards (requirements to get accredited), they generally fall into 3 categories: